-An experienced dentist from India, since March of 2018 I have been making a new home with my husband in Portland, Oregon, and I hope to be selected for your doctoral program for international dentists.
-I hope to restart my career here in the United States, taking full advantage of the enormous learning opportunities for dentists like me who could not be more fully devoted to lifelong learning.
+An experienced dentist from India, since March 2018, I have been making a new home with my husband in Portland, Oregon.
+I hope to be selected for your doctoral program for international dentists.
+I hope to restart my career here in the United States, taking full advantage of the enormous learning opportunities for dentists like me who could not be more devoted to lifelong learning.
 My husband and I adore the diversity of America and Seattle, in particular.
-We are learning Spanish together and making rapid progress since we are looking forward to using this language for professional purposes in addition to English.
+We are learning Spanish together and making progress since we look forward to using this language and English for professional purposes.
 For my part, I am most enthused about the opportunities that present themselves to care for the oral health needs of the large immigrant community in Seattle, with Spanish widely spoken as a first language among our city’s underserved populations.
-Nowhere do I feel so fully alive and engaged as I do in a free dental clinic that helps large numbers of underserved.
+Nowhere do I feel so fully alive and engaged as in a free dental clinic that helps large numbers of underserved.

-After earning my doctoral degree in dentistry, I hope to continue my studies in the area of Oral & Maxillofacial Surgery.
-I have had marvelous mentors, and I have always been an outstanding student, at or near the top of my class, in dental school and K-12.
-Oral and Maxillofacial surgery has been my area of greatest passion since I began dental school.
+After earning my doctoral degree in dentistry, I hope to continue my Oral & Maxillofacial Surgery studies.
+I have had marvelous mentors and have always been an outstanding student, at or near the top of my class, in dental school and K-12.
+Oral and Maxillofacial surgery has been my greatest passion since I began dental school.
 As a student, I always sought opportunities to observe and assist in the surgery department.
 By showering them with warmth and attention, I bonded, particularly with many of the patients who were seniors; I soon found myself performing a few minor oral surgical procedures myself.

-During my undergraduate studies, I spent significant time working on various educational projects and dental screening camps.
+I worked on various educational projects and dental screening camps during my undergraduate studies.
 I went to primary schools in backward villages on Global Hand Washing Day with my team, educating families about proper hygiene and handwashing techniques.
 I have often been to orphanages with oral health awareness and treatment initiatives and attended many social events and fundraisers for oral health causes, including many 5k and 10k runs.
 I helped plant hundreds of trees on my campus with the theme 'Go Green Day.
-I'm currently volunteering in Portland with the American Red Cross and Cancer Society in Portland, Oregon.
+I'm volunteering in Portland with the American Red Cross and Cancer Society in Portland, Oregon.